mikesprague/devcontainers/README.md

 2. `cd .devcontainer`
 3. `npx -y degit https://github.com/mikesprague/devcontainers.git/javascript-nodejs/.devcontainer`

-Add the new folder to your repo and push the changes to GitHub.
+Add the new folder to your repo and push the changes to GitHub

-You can now start the customized devcontainer from your repo or VS Code.
+You can now start the customized devcontainer from your repo or VS Code

 ## Devcontainer contents